Chongqing Jiangbei International Airport: Airport expansion

-The expansion project Phase III, which included a second runway and an additional Terminal, T2, started construction in 2007 and completed in 2010.
+The expansion project Phase III, which included a second runway and an additional Terminal, T2A, started construction in 2007 and completed in 2010.
 Major elements of the construction were adding a second runway of 3200 m (which was later lengthened to 3600 m to satisfy the landings and takeoffs of Boeing 747 and the demands of Hewlett-Packard Development Company, L.P.) to the east of the existing runway, building a parallel taxiway in between the two runways, and setting up a visual aid lighting support system.
-It also added a second terminal building (T2) with an area of 86000 m2, 41 apron aircraft parking stands, and a freight station and support facilities occupying an area of 20000 m2.
+It also added a second terminal building (T2A) with an area of 86000 m2, 41 apron aircraft parking stands, and a freight station and support facilities occupying an area of 20000 m2.
 It cost CNY3.3 billion (US$538 million).

-The most recent expansion - Phase IV (dubbed the Eastern Expansion) - of Jiangbei Airport has been the biggest and contains the construction of a third runway and a new terminal, T3A, being 530000 m2, more than double the size of the existing terminals (T1 and T2A/T2B) combined, costing CNY26.0 billion (US$4.1 billion).
-Most of T3A's construction work was completed by the end of 2016.
+Phase IV (dubbed the Eastern Expansion) - of Jiangbei Airport has been the biggest and contains the construction of a third runway and a new terminal, T3A, being 530000 m2, more than double the size of the existing terminals (T1 and T2A/T2B) combined, costing CNY27.0 billion (US$4 billion).
+The fourth phase of the expansion project was completed in August 2017.